Nothing-Works/mysql-queries/Sakila/Indexing/ApplyIndex.md

 ## A phone book is a very old, classic, simple and easy way to show how and `Index` works.

+## When to use index: (From mysql docs)Indexes are less important for queries on small tables, or big tables where report queries process most or all of the rows.
+When a query needs to access most of the rows, reading sequentially is faster than working through an index.
+Sequential reads minimize disk seeks, even if not all the rows are needed for the query.
+So you will not benefit too much for small tables and can make the performance worse if you use the index to access all or most of the rows.

 ## Applying Index (Normally, `FK` and `PK` are automatically indexed)

 ## Use `explain` to see how the query is being executed.